nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 All the provided `package.json` configurations (not specifically marked “does not work”) work in Node.js 12.22.x (v12 latest, the oldest supported line) and 17.2.0 (current latest at the time)[^1], and for grins, with webpack 5.53.0 and 5.63.0 respectively.
 These are available: [nodejs/package-examples](https://github.com/nodejs/package-examples/blob/main/config).

 For curious cats, [Preamble: How did we get here](#preamble-how-did-we-get-here) and [Down the rabbit-hole](#down-the-rabbithole) provide background and deeper explanations.
-If you're just looking for a solution, jump to [Pick your poison](#pick-your-poison) for the TLDR.
+If you're just looking for a solution, jump to [Pick your fix](#pick-your-fix) for the TLDR.

 ## General notes